 Experiencing another culture is an exhilarating but often stressful experience that can sometimes cause symptoms or pre-existing mental health conditions to flare up temporarily.
 Culture shock can manifest itself much the same as depression.
-If you experience initial signs of depression or anxiety, please consult with the affiliate program staff.
+If you experience initial signs of depression or anxiety, please consult with the faculty leader or affiliate program staff.